QW1CKS/betanet-linter/README.md

 On Linux/macOS (or Windows via WSL), installing `binutils`/`llvm` packages enhances coverage (strings, nm, objdump, ldd).
 The generator remains resilient if any tool is absent.

+Multi-license detection: Composite SPDX expressions (e.g. `Apache-2.0 OR MIT`) are split.
+CycloneDX lists each as a separate license entry.
+SPDX tag-value & JSON collapse the list with `OR` for `licenseDeclared`.

 ## Exit Codes

 - `0` - All compliance checks passed